benlbaum/gps-overlay-tookit/README.md

 If you encounter issues or want to request features:
 - Leave a comment on the YouTube channel: [Bikes with Ben](https://www.youtube.com/@bikes-with-ben)

+---

+## 🤝 Contributing

+If you have ideas for improvements or new features:
+- Fork the repo
+- Make your changes
+- Submit a pull request!

+Found a bug or issue?
+Feel free to open an issue and describe it.